-Impact of these initiatives is rarely tested.
+Impact of most common target setting initiatives is rarely tested.
 To date, however, there has been limited focus on understanding the ultimate impact of these initiatives and associated specific actions on greenhouse gas (GHG) emissions reductions in the real economy.
 Much of the 'success' of the strategies is measured by the ability of financial institutions to 'decarbonize their portfolios' or 'align their portfolios with climate goals' in some form - independent of the extent to which this leads to decarbonization in the economy more generally.
-While alignment is a valuable strategy for various purposes (e.g. risk management), it there is no evidence that it causes decarbonization in the real economy1.
+While alignment is a valuable strategy for various purposes (e.g. risk management), its effectiveness in causing decarbonization in the real economy is largely debatable, and conditional.

 There is a pressing need for impact frameworks.
 At a time when we need urgent, immediate action in order to remain well-below the 2° limit by the end of the century, the financial sector in turn requires frameworks for setting up climate strategies specifically designed to contribute to climate change mitigation.
 Multiple challenges pave the way to impactful climate action, that such frameworks must help financial institutions to navigate.
 Two such challenges are particularly hard to cope with.
 First, the long-known difficulty of measuring the impact of financial institutions on the real economy.
-Second, the existence numerous constraints that restrain financial institutions' impact potential (e.g. lack of internal capacities, clients' preferences, regulations, etc.).
+Second, the existence of numerous constraints that restrain financial institutions' impact potential (e.g. lack of internal capacities, clients' preferences, regulations, etc.).
 Both these challenges are discussed in Section 2 of this report.

-This report introduces an Impact Management System that will enable financial institutions to meet these challenges and actively contribute to climate change mitigation.
-The framework specifically guides FIs in defining the best possible contribution that they can make to climate change mitigation, based on available science and their specific constraints; in planning for this contribution and continuously improving it; and in communicating accurately about it.
-In short, we outline below a process for how financial institutions can best use the resources at their disposal to have an impact on climate change mitigation2.
+This report introduces an Impact Management System that will enable financial institutions to meet these challenges and leverage their strengths to actively contribute to climate change mitigation.
+The framework specifically guides FIs in defining the best possible contribution that they can make to climate change mitigation, based on available scientific evidence and their specific constraints; in planning for this contribution and continuously improving it; and in communicating accurately about it.
+In short, we outline below a process for how financial institutions can best use the resources at their disposal to have an impact on climate change mitigation.